everval/LongMemory.jl/docs/src/parametric.md

 # Parametric Estimators for Long Memory

 Functions to estimate time series long memory models by parametric methods.
 Of particular interest is the ARFIMA model.
+Moreover, a method to estimate the HAR model, a specification usually used as a proxy for long memory dynamics, is also available.

 ```@autodocs